-Internet connection is required for the download, one-time registration, and logging in, but not required for using the SetApp.
+For downloading SetApp, Internet connection, one-time registration and logging are required.
+No registration is required for using the SetApp.

 Step 1: Activating the Installation

 During system activation, a Wi-Fi connection is created between the mobile device and the inverter and the system firmware is upgraded.